Menu

 • Verify contract rates against negotiated terms

-Audit Coverage Metrics: Demand pre-payment review of at least 95% of facility claims within 48 hours of receipt, with documented savings identification on flagged claims.
+Comprehensive Coverage: Pre-payment review of at least 95% of facility claims within standard processing timeframes, with documented analysis of flagged items.

-Price transparency requirements and automated auditing technology have eliminated the barriers that previously made comprehensive pre-payment review impractical.
-Organizations that leverage these capabilities will achieve significant cost reductions while demonstrating prudent plan management.
-Those maintaining traditional approaches will continue experiencing unnecessary expense growth and escalating legal risk.
+Price transparency requirements and automated auditing technology have eliminated many of the barriers that previously made comprehensive pre-payment review impractical.
+Organizations that implement these capabilities typically achieve meaningful cost reductions while demonstrating enhanced fiduciary oversight.

 Never Pay the First Claim